 1. Spider Plant

 When choosing the perfect indoor plant for your home, it’s always important to go for plants that are easily adaptable and fun to grow.
-Well, spider plants also known as the chlorophytum comosum, fit this description and can be the right addition that will bring some subtle color into your home.
+Well, spider plants of the Asparagaceae family also known as the chlorophytum comosum, fit this description and can be the right addition that will bring some subtle color into your home.

 A spider plant can be grown indoors and outdoors.
 It can survive as a hanging plant, a tabletop plant, or with other outdoor plants.
 The plant can grow in different mediums, including coco peat, soil, and water.
 Thanks to this versatility, you can grow a spider plant how you like it.